 The truth is that Bitcoin mining does consume a lot of electricity, but it is also helping to strengthen our energy infrastructure.
 This means we are improving at producing more energy from renewable sources such as solar and wind power.

-Bitcoin mining is an energy-intensive process requiring a lot of electricity.
+Bitcoin mining is an energy-intensive process that requires a lot of electricity.
 This means that digital currency miners need access to cheap electricity, which is usually not the case in many developing countries and regions.

 But what is Bitcoin mining?